 Wind Turbine Services

 Atlas Access would like to offer our services to the wind farming industry.
 Regular maintenance & inspection work is done by qualified Rope Access Technicians to ensure maximum safety and productivity.
-We employ qualified trade & engineering personnel with IRATA rope access certifications.
+We employ qualified trade & engineering personnel with IRA rope access certifications.
 Our team members have proven themselves on various projects in Offshore Oil & Gas, Onshore Refineries, Geotechnical & Infrastructure projects as well as Civil & Construction.

 We can work under external supervision or independently.

 We can provide height safety services for other personnel (Stand-by & Rescue).
 We can carry out regular maintenance & inspections such as:

 - Annual Height Safety System Inspection & Load Testing (anchor points, ladders, static lines)